 VBA Do while is a loop in which you need to specify a condition and that condition must remain true for the loop to run.
 In simple words, first, it checks that the condition you have specified is true or not and if that condition is true it runs the loop, otherwise nothing.

 In each iteration, it tests for the condition and only then executes the statement.
-Imagine, you want to add worksheets in Excel while the total account of the worksheets is 12 or below.
+Imagine, you want to add worksheets in Excel while the full account of the worksheets is 12 or below.
 In this case, you can use the do-while loop to write that code.

 Following is the syntax for the VBA For Each Next Loop.